Portrait of Joseph Bell

 He/Him

-Joseph is one of Oxera’s expert advisers in the field of competition litigation.
-He heads Oxera’s Follow-on Damages practice in the UK, with a focus on collective actions and cartel damages.
-He has a particular specialism in matters that require the application of empirical analysis, such as econometrics, to assess underlying competition issues or harms.
-Able to work across jurisdictions, Joseph has led projects providing evidence to competition authorities (including the CMA and the European Commission) and national courts in the UK and the Netherlands.
+Joseph leads Oxera’s Follow-on Damages practice in the UK, with a focus on collective actions and cartel damages.
+He has twelve years of experience leading economic analysis in a ligation setting across multiple areas of competition and consumer law including market definition, the assessment of market power and quantification of loss.
+He has a particular specialism in matters that require the application of empirical analysis, such as econometrics, to assess underlying issues or harms.
+Able to work across jurisdictions, Joseph has experience providing oral testimony to competition authorities and national courts in the UK and EU.
+He is recommended in the Lexology Index of leading competition practitioners.

 Tel: +44 (0) 1865 253056